gabrielmcg/Docker-docs/ops/README.md

 <p class="p">If you want to use your own certificates in your standalone Splunk deployment
-  to secure the communications between the indexers and the universal forwaders, see the subsequent section <a class="xref" href="#splunk-ssl">Enabling SSL</a>.
+  to secure the communications between the indexers and the universal forwarders, see the subsequent section <a class="xref" href="#splunk-ssl">Enabling SSL</a>.
 </p>